Indiana HVAC Training Schools & Certification

 • Air Conditioning “D” – 5 tons cooling/ 300,000 BTUs heating, refrigeration, and high-pressure steam)

 To qualify for a contractor license, a person must have at least five years of experience and three signed customer reference letters.
-These local licenses are valid for two years and can be renewed following the submission of a fee and a renewal application.
+These local licenses are valid for two years and can be renewed by submitting a fee and a renewal application.

-Above all, since local legislation regarding HVAC credentials varies between regions of the state, interested workers and contracting businesses in Indiana are encouraged to contact their local government officials for details.
+Above all, since local legislation regarding HVAC credentials varies between state regions, interested workers and contracting businesses in Indiana are encouraged to contact their local government officials for details.

 Jocelyn Blore